History of Nintendo Switch 2 in Timeline

 Nintendo Switch™ with Neon Blue and Neon Red Joy‑Con™

-On August 3, 2025, the price increase for the original Nintendo Switch consoles and select Switch 2 accessories, previously announced by Nintendo, came into effect in the United States.
+On August 3, 2025, Nintendo increased the price for original Switch consoles and some Switch 2 accessories in the United States, following worldwide tariffs.

 Nintendo Switch™ with Neon Blue and Neon Red Joy‑Con™